-Photokeratitis, also known as ultraviolet keratitis or UV keratitis, is an acute but very painful syndrome that occurs after ultraviolet irradiation of the eyes.
+Photokeratitis, also known as ultraviolet keratitis or UV keratitis, is an acute but very painful syndrome that occurs when your eye is subjected to invisible rays of energy called ultraviolet (UV) rays, either from the sun or from a man-made cause.

 The exposure may not be initially apparent, as there can be 6-12 hours between exposure and the onset of symptoms.
 Any recreational or work activity with exposure to the sun has the potential for photokeratitis in unprotected eyes.